-So. . .What Do We Do About Stormwater?
+What Can We Do About Stormwater?

-Portsmouth’s Stormwater System is Comprised of:
+Portsmouth’s Stormwater System is comprised of:

-- Total Street Length - 335 miles
+- Total street length - 513 miles

 - Street length with roadside ditches or other - 88 miles

-- Length of pipe smaller than 15" - 12 miles
+- Length of pipe smaller than 15” in diameter - 23 miles

-- Length of Roadside Ditches - 87 miles
+- Length of roadside ditches - 87 miles

-- Drainage Structures - 9000
+- Drainage structures - 15,658

-The mission of the City of Portsmouth's stormwater management program is to safely and efficiently control runoff; protect public health and safety; protect property; minimize the discharge of pollutants to receiving waters; guide development and protect and enhance water quality in creeks and stormwater lakes in the community.
+The mission of the City of Portsmouth's stormwater management program is to safely and efficiently control runoff; protect public health and safety; protect property; minimize the discharge of pollutants to receiving waters; guide development; and protect and enhance water quality in creeks and stormwater lakes in the community.
 The City's program will provide for construction, operation, maintenance and management of stormwater controls and will complement and support other City programs.
 The program shall include regulatory compliance, organized operations, sensible and adequate financial stability, and public education and outreach.